Opioid crisis batters Georgia as Percocet overdoses kill two

-Police on Tuesday were hunting for whoever is responsible for sending a wave of drug overdoses crashing through Middle Georgia that killed at least two dead people and sickened dozens more.
+Police on Tuesday were hunting for whoever is responsible for sending a wave of drug overdoses crashing through middle Georgia that killed at least two people and sickened dozens more.

 In a cascade of chaos spanning 48 hours, emergency responders used "massive doses" of the emergency opioid overdose treatment naloxone to revive victims who were unconscious or who had stopped breathing altogether, the state Health Department said in a statement.